 The two sketches below are certainly not related to this HM concept directly, but they at least give us some idea of what Anderson conjured up when he was looking for a "creeping-around-in-a-dark-old-cellar" atmosphere.
 Notice the odd, irregular, "fun house" angles common to both the artwork and the house plan.
 As we have observed in another context (the Corridor of Doors), depriving your subconscious mind of predictable architectural dimension translates into a sense of exaggerated size (in other words, if the walls are goofy, you remember it as bigger than it is).

 For me, one fun thing about this new discovery is the way it eerily foreshadows the sort of POTC-HM mashup that forms the subject of one of this blog's most popular posts.
 Disneyland's haunted attraction and its pirate attraction were born joined at the hip, just a year and a half after the park had opened.
-For example, one of the "ghastly scalawags" in one of the Anderson sketches displayed at the D23 Expo could easily have inspired the skewered skeleton on the POTC beach.
+Besides the fact that this new sketch is archived with Bruce Bushman's work as a plan for the "Wax Museum"—something normally associated exclusively with the history of the POTC—we can see evidence for this sort of blurring of the boundaries in one of those pirate ghost sketches by Anderson also on display at the D23 Expo.
+It could easily have inspired the skewered skeleton on the POTC beach.

 Another thing is how it seems like every time I look through Anderson's artwork I see further examples of his influence on the finished attraction.
 Is it too fanciful, for example, to see in his mausoleum sketch the dim beginnings of some of the graveyard scenes in the finished ride?